Beersheba Springs, Tennessee: History

 In 1833 Beersheba Porter Cain discovered a chalybeate spring.
-The spring and surrounding area, located above Collins River Valley, would be incorporated in 1839.
-Upon its incorporation, Beersheba Springs would serve as a summer resort with a small hotel and log cabins.
+The spring and surrounding area, located above Collins River Valley, were incorporated in 1839.
+Upon its incorporation, Beersheba Springs was developed as a summer rural resort with a small hotel and log cabins.
+It was notable for its mineral waters, which were thought to have health-giving properties.
 The resort would be popular with stagecoach traffic that would travel between Chattanooga and McMinnville.

-It was notable for its mineral waters.
-Eventually Louisiana farmers also moved into the area, leaving behind the notoriously hot summers of their home state.
-Beersheba Springs served as the summer home for Tennessee Mary Noailles Murfree.
+Eventually Louisiana planters also moved into the area, leaving behind the notoriously hot and humid summers of their home state.
+Beersheba Springs served as the summer home for Tennessee author Mary Noailles Murfree.

 Beersheba Springs resort

-In 1854 Colonel John Armfield, a slave trader from Louisiana, acquired the property.
-Upwards of 100 slaves were brought to Beersheba Springs to work on Armfield's changes to the property: a new luxury hotel, cabins and grounds that would accommodate 400 guests.
-The resort would feature laundry facilities, ice houses, billiard rooms, and bowling alleys.
+In 1854 Colonel John Armfield, a planter and former slave trader based in Alexandria, Virginia and New Orleans, Louisiana, acquired the property.
+He transported upwards of 100 slaves to Beersheba Springs to develop the property as a resort destination with a new luxury hotel, cabins and grounds to accommodate 400 guests.
+The resort also featured laundry facilities, ice houses, billiard rooms, and bowling alleys.
 French chefs were brought in to serve guests, as were musical acts from New Orleans.

-A wooden observatory was built at the front of the hotel.
-From the observatory, guests could watch Confederate and Union armies battle during the Civil War.
-Eventually the threat of war, raids, and plundering would cause a decline in visitation to Beersheba Springs and the resort was handed over to Northern investors.
+Enslaved African Americans built a wooden observatory at the front of the hotel.
+From the observatory, white guests could watch Confederate and Union armies battle during the Civil War.
+Eventually the threat of war, raids, and plundering caused a decline in visitors to Beersheba Springs.
+It was sold to Northern investors.